 In 2011, concerns were raised as to the period of time a member could potentially go without attending any CPD activities.
 For example, a lawyer who accumulated 36 CPD hours in 2010 would not be required to attend any further CPD activities until 2015 (the year that the second three-year term would end).
 To resolve this issue, the CPD Policy was changed in 2011 to provide for a three-year rolling term as opposed to three-year fixed consecutive terms.

 To summarize, the first CPD term commenced on January 1, 2010 and ended on December 31, 2012.
 Immediately thereafter, the term became a three-year rolling period which is our current regime, and works as follows:

 At the beginning of each new year, the calendar year that is four years prior to the current year is no longer included in the current term.
 This means that the relevant term at any given point in time consists of the most recent three calendar years ending on December 31st of the current calendar year.

-No further changes have been made to the CPD term since 2012, until now with the change to a one-year CPD term effective January 1, 2020.
+No further changes had been made to the CPD term since 2012, until now with the change to a one-year CPD term effective January 1, 2020.